oxheadalpha/nft-tutorial/README.md

   ```

 - `add-alias <alias> <private_key>` add alias using its private key.
 Aliases
-  than configured with the private key can be used to sign operations that
+  that configured with the private key can be used to sign operations that
   originate or call smart contracts on chain. `tznft` commands that require Tezos
   operation signing have `--operator` option (not to be confused with the FA2
-  token operators).
+  token operator).

   Example: